Flash Flood Watch issued for Northwestern San Juan Mountains by NWS - News Break

 Flash Flood Watch issued for Northwestern San Juan Mountains by NWS

-Effective: 2021-07-22 20:07:00 MDT Expires: 2021-07-23 00:00:00 MDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
-Target Area: Northwestern San Juan Mountains FLASH FLOOD WATCH REMAINS IN EFFECT UNTIL MIDNIGHT MDT TONIGHT FLASH FLOOD WATCH REMAINS IN EFFECT FROM FRIDAY AFTERNOON THROUGH FRIDAY EVENING The Flash Flood Watch continues for * A portion of southwest Colorado, including the following area, Northwest San Juan Mountains. * Until Midnight MDT tonight. * Scattered to numerous showers and thunderstorms are expected again across much of southwest Colorado this evening.
+Effective: 2021-07-22 13:50:00 MDT Expires: 2021-07-23 00:00:00 MDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
+Target Area: Northwestern San Juan Mountains FLASH FLOOD WATCH REMAINS IN EFFECT UNTIL MIDNIGHT MDT TONIGHT FLASH FLOOD WATCH IN EFFECT FROM FRIDAY AFTERNOON THROUGH FRIDAY EVENING The Flash Flood Watch continues for * A portion of southwest Colorado, including the following area, Northwest San Juan Mountains. * Until Midnight MDT tonight. * Scattered to numerous showers and thunderstorms are expected again across much of southwest Colorado this afternoon and evening.
 Storms will be capable of producing locally heavy rainfall which will enhance the risk for localized flash flooding.
 Rainfall amounts of half an inch to one inch in a short duration will exacerbate flooding concerns in the watch area.
-The Flash Flood Watch continues for * A portion of southwest Colorado, including the following area, Northwest San Juan Mountains. * From Friday afternoon through Friday evening. * Scattered to numerous showers and thunderstorms are expected again across much of southwest Colorado Friday afternoon and evening.
+The National Weather Service in Grand Junction has issued a * Flash Flood Watch for a portion of southwest Colorado, including the following area, Northwest San Juan Mountains. * From Friday afternoon through Friday evening. * Scattered to numerous showers and thunderstorms are expected again across much of southwest Colorado Friday afternoon and evening.
 Storms will be capable of producing locally heavy rainfall which will enhance the risk for localized flash flooding.
 Rainfall amounts of half an inch to one inch in a short duration will exacerbate flooding concerns in the watch area.alerts.weather.gov

 Comments / 0